Meta pixel

 Kay Vink

-The pixel is Meta's browser-side collector, and it no longer works alone.
-It sets the _fbp cookie (and captures the fbclid click ID into _fbc) to connect events back to ad clicks.
-Those are exactly the mechanics that ad blockers, Safari's seven-day cookie caps, ATT, and consent banners have been eroding for years.
+The pixel is the browser half of a two-transport system, and it no longer works alone: ad blockers, Safari's cookie caps, ATT, and consent banners all erode it.
 Meta's answer is redundancy: the Conversions API sends the same events server-side, and Events Manager deduplicates the two streams by shared event_id.
-So "the pixel" today is one half of a pair: running it alone means undercounting, and running both without dedup means double-counting.
-Meta's shifting vocabulary (pixel, dataset, CAPI) describes containers around that same event stream, not different products.
+Pixel alone undercounts; both without dedup double-counts.

-What the Meta pixel still sees today (and the honest list of what it can't see anymore) is the full entity page: The Meta Pixel: what it is, what it sees, where to find your ID.
-The pixel-vs-CAPI decision is Conversions API vs the Meta Pixel: what actually changes, the generic mechanism is Tracking pixel, and Conversion tracking & signal quality maps the wider territory.
+What the pixel still sees today, and where to find your ID, is covered in The Meta Pixel: what it is, what it sees, where to find your ID.
+The choice between transports is Conversions API vs the Meta Pixel.